Why Your Gut Isn’t Healing: TB-500, BPC-157, and Repair Signaling

 Peptides are part of that signaling environment.

-Rather than acting like drugs that force a specific outcome, peptides often function more like messengers.
-They can influence how cells respond to damage, coordinate repair processes, and help organize the rebuilding of tissue structures.
+Rather than acting like drugs that force a specific outcome, peptides often function more like messengers that influence how cells communicate during repair and recovery.

 This signaling role is one reason peptides are frequently discussed in regenerative research.